TheAlexDev23/libpel/README.md

 ```

 ## Using library
 If running the default install script, a pkgconf file should have been created.
-You can build your project and add this library by adding the output of `pkgconf pel --libs -cflags` to the compile options of your prject.
+You can build your project and add this library by adding the output of `pkgconf pel --libs -cflags` to the compile options of your project.

 Example
 ```bash